 Privacy Notice

-You can contact our voluntarily appointed Data Protection Officer at dpo@theaccesspoint.co.uk if you have any queries or would like to uphold your rights.
+You can contact our voluntarily appointed Data Protection Officer at simon.ghent@theaccesspoint.ltd if you have any concerns or wish to exercise your rights.

 • We will only collect data about you that is relevant and necessary;